 - GRUBER'S COMPLETE GRE GUIDE: The most obvious way to start your journey into the GRE Preparation world is through this book.
-It is highly recommended for people who are starting from scratch and are considering self preparation.
-This book outlines the GRE Test format and serves as a basic introduction to the Verbal Section and the types of questions asked in each of its sub-sections.
+It is highly recommended for people who are starting from scratch and are considering self-preparation.
+This book outlines the GRE Test format and serves as an essential introduction to the Verbal Section and the types of questions asked in each of its sub-sections.
 It supplies the Baby GRE words and is the best way to begin the preparation.

 - BARRON'S ESSENTIAL WORDS FOR THE GRE: This book can also be used along with the Barron's to prepare for the Test.
 It concentrates on the questions and words that are frequently observed in the GRE Verbal Section.
 It is more recommended for people who have to crack the GRE within a short span of time.

 - KAPLAN'S GRE VERBAL WORKBOOK: If Practice makes a man perfect this book is the key to it.
 When it comes to practice, this book provides the more difficult questions and a large number of test questions in each section.